-To date, cooking fires remain the leading cause of home fire injuries.
-Of the reported home structure fires (2014 - 2018), cooking fires resulted in 49% of those fires.
+Cooking fires remain the leading cause of home fire injuries.
 The leading contributor/factor of home fires and home fire deaths was unattended cooking.
 When using cooking equipment, keep these safety tips in mind:

 Oven Ranges

 - Keep burners, the stove top, and oven clean and free of grease and other flammable debris. - Never leave flammable items such as hot pads or towels near burners. - Don't leave food cooking.
 If you must leave the room, turn the stove off.